4a4c/minikube-dev-environment/README.md

 ## Troubleshooting

-- Permission denied on Docker socket:
+**"Connection refused" when running `minikube status` directly**:
+- The SSH forwarder auto-starts on every new terminal
-  - Open a new terminal or reload the window after container starts
+- If you see this after a rebuild, open a new terminal or run: `make minikube-status` (self-healing)

+**Permission denied on Docker socket**:
-  - The container auto-aligns the docker group GID and sets ACLs
+- Open a new terminal after container starts (auto-aligns docker group GID and ACLs)

+**kubectl version skew warning**:
+- Run `make kubectl-reconcile` to install a kubectl matching your cluster
+- Or use the matched client: `make k CMD='get pods -A'`

+**Switching Docker backends** (OrbStack ↔ Docker Desktop):
+- Edit `.devcontainer/devcontainer.json` and flip the commented mount under "Docker backend: choose ONE"
-- `newgrp` starts the wrong shell:
+- Rebuild the container

-  - The container sets zsh as the login shell; open a new terminal
-- OrbStack vs Docker Desktop:
-  - Update the docker socket mount path in `.devcontainer/devcontainer.json` accordingly
+**After `minikube delete`, start fails with SSH errors**:
+- This should be fixed automatically by the aggressive SSH bridge during start
+- If you still see issues, try: `make ENSURE_BRIDGE_SECS=60 minikube-start-verbose`